-GEI Consultants, Inc. P. C. (GEI) has prepared this Remedial Investigation Work Plan (RIWP) on behalf of the New York City Economic Development Corporation (NYCEDC) for the property located within Food Center Drive in the borough of Bronx, with the County of Bronx, New York (Site).
-The Site is located north of 400 Food Center Drive (FCD), which is within a larger tax lot containing multiple parcels of land and properties and is identified on NYC Tax Map Block 2781, Lot 500.
-The Site (Site No. C203100) was accepted into the New York State Department of Environmental Conservation (NYSDEC) Brownfield Cleanup Program (BCP) with NYCEDC, i.e., the Applicant, participating in the BCP as a Volunteer pursuant to a Brownfield Cleanup Agreement (BCA).
+GEI Consultants, Inc. P. C. (GEI) has prepared this Remedial Investigation Work Plan (RIWP) on behalf of the New York City Economic Development Corporation (NYCEDC) for the property located at the former intersection of Viele Avenue and Halleck Street in the borough of Bronx, with the County of Bronx, New York (Site).
+The Site is located directly north of the western portion of 355 Food Center Drive (FCD), which is within a larger tax lot containing multiple parcels of land and properties and is identified on NYC Tax Map Block 2781, Lot 500.
+The site is operated by NYCEDC on behalf of the Department of Small Business Services and the City of New York.
+The Site (Site No. C203103) was accepted into the New York State Department of Environmental Conservation (NYSDEC) Brownfield Cleanup Program (BCP) with NYCEDC, i.e., the Applicant, participating in the BCP as a Volunteer pursuant to a Brownfield Cleanup Agreement (BCA).

-Information regarding the Site conditions was obtained from the Investigative Report for Parcel D, Bronx, NY prepared by Lawler, Matusky & Skelly Engineers, LLP prepared in October 2005 and the Preliminary Alternatives Analysis Report Parcel D, Bronx, NY, dated July 2010 prepared by HDR, Inc. (HDR).
+Information regarding the Site conditions was obtained from the Site Investigation Report, dated April 2010 prepared by HDR, Inc. (HDR) for the specific Site.